Hohenasperg: Post-war period

 The U.S. Seventh Army used Hohenasperg as an Internment camp 1946-1947.

 In the book, "The Prison Called Hohenasperg", American born and raised author Arthur D. Jacobs provides his experience as a twelve- and thirteen-year-old prisoner in Hohenasperg.

-In June 1959 Karl Jäger, a former Einsatzgruppe officer, hung himself in Hohenasperg prison.
+In June 1959 Karl Jäger, a former Einsatzgruppen officer, hanged himself in Hohenasperg prison.

 Today

 The prison later became a civil prison for the detention of non-political prisoners and now also houses the central hospital of the prison service in Baden-Württemberg.
 The serial killer Heinrich Pommerenke died in Hohenasperg in the central hospital on 27 December 2008.

 There is a small museum detailing the lives of some of the prison's notable inmates ("Hohenasperg.
 Ein deutsches Gefängnis").